hippiedev/Jonathan-Agusa/src/blog/a-react-useeffect-guide-for-beginners.md

   how to use in your app.
 thumb: ../images/featured/jim.jpg
 ---
 `useEffect` hook is a very useful and powerful tool, especially when used properly.
-Unfortunately for me, understanding how to use it was a bit difficult for me at first, so that's the purpose of me writing this article.
+Understanding how to use it was a bit difficult for me at first, so that's the purpose of me writing this article.
 So Let's get started then!

 ## useEffect and side effects